-Metallicity in its general sense is the amount of Metals (as per astrophysics, Lithium and all heavier elements) in an astronomical object as compared to the whole, i.e., metals plus non-metals, Hydrogen and Helium.
-Metallicity is of interest for stars, Globular Clusters, galaxies, Galaxy Clusters, Molecular Clouds, etc. Since heavier elements are synthesized over time, and the universe was nearly all hydrogen at the Big Bang, metallicity expresses an object's age, history, or genesis.
-A galaxy with high metallicity has lived long enough to gain it and a star with high metallicity may have been formed from gas from previous stars.
+Metallicity in its general sense is the amount of metals (as per astrophysics, lithium and all heavier elements) in an astronomical object as compared to the whole, i.e., both metals plus non-metals (hydrogen and helium).
+Metallicity is of interest for stars, globular clusters, galaxies, galaxy clusters, molecular clouds, etc. Since heavier elements are synthesized over time, and the universe was nearly all hydrogen at the Big Bang, metallicity reflects an object's age, history, or genesis.
+A galaxy with high metallicity has lived long enough to gain it and a star with high metallicity formed from gas from previous stars.

-In the term metallicity's strictest sense, it is expressed by the letter Z which is defined to be the mass ratio (Mass Fraction) of metals to all elements, with X representing the mass ratio of hydrogen to all elements and Y similarly for helium, and X + Y + Z = 1.0.
-The Sun's Z value is still under study but is around .02.
+In the term metallicity's strictest sense, it is expressed by the letter Z which is defined to be the mass ratio (mass fraction) of metals to all elements, with X representing the mass ratio of hydrogen to all elements and Y similarly for helium, and X + Y + Z = 1.0.
+The Sun's Z value is still under study but is around 0.02.

-Metallicity of other objects is often expressed differently, in what could be called Metal Abundance, which relates the ratio of the count of metal atoms to all atoms of the object to the same for the Sun.
-This is expressed in Bracket Notation:
+Metallicity is often expressed differently, in what could be called metal abundance, which relates the ratio of the count of metal atoms to all atoms of the object to the same for the Sun.
+This is expressed in a bracket notation:

 [M/H] = log10(Nmetals/NH)body - log10(Nmetals/NH)Sun